Klortho/d3-flextree/test-cases/README.md

     - "separation-1" - constant separation function that always returns 1.
     - "separation-custom" - returns 1 for sibs, 1.4 for first cousins (or
       nephew/uncle) and 2 otherwise
-    - "spacing-1" - translate this so that its results are the same as for "separation-1"
+    - "spacing-0" - this will give constant spacing of 0, so that for the original variable node-size examples, their expected results will be the same as before.
-    - "spacing-custom" - results same as "separation-custom"
+    - "spacing-custom" - simulate the default separation for variable node
+      sizes: returns 0 for siblings, and the x_size of the root for non-sibs.

 Here's some random information about the origins of some of the tests: